Krotera/Arithmetic-Progression-Checker/README.md

 **v2.2.1**

-NOTE: May exhibit memory leak errors (e.g., "GC overhead limit exceeded" or "Java heap space") with many consecutive runs or on certain runs depending on machine
+KNOWN BUGS: May exhibit memory leak errors (e.g., "GC overhead limit exceeded" or "Java heap space") with many consecutive runs or on certain runs depending on machine

 ## Background
 This program